hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 1. Create a new worksheet.
 2. Drag the `Order Date` pill to the Columns shelf from the Data Pane.
 Adjust `Order Date` to "Quarterly".
 2. Drag the `Sales` pill to the Rows shelf from the Data Pane.
 3. Change the title of the chart to "Quarterly Sales by Region".
 Change the font size to 16.
-Center the title and change the background to light-gray.
+Center the title and change the background to light gray.
 4. Then, use the Color attribute on the Marks card to create distinct lines for each Regional Manager.
 6. Next, use the Marks card to add the total sales for each quarter to the chart.
 (Don't forget the currency symbols!)
 8. Fit the visualization to "Entire View".